Jordan

 Atlanta was born and raised in Texas, growing up on cattle ranches as part of a creative homeschooling family.
 In her teen years she greatly enjoyed attending historical reenactment events, and through that developed a love of sewing, which in turn progressed into a full time home business crafting historical reproductions for individuals and museums.

 After a long distance courtship, Jordan and Atlanta married in 2013 and began building a life together from the ground up.
-Since then, they have been blessed with six beautiful children- Marian, Alan, Elspeth (Elsie), Travis, and twins Charlotte & Hew.
+Since then, they have been blessed with eight beautiful children- Marian, Alan, Elspeth (Elsie), Travis, twins Charlotte & Hew, Frank, and Robert.

 november2018 (3 of 7).jpg